ethicsai/ethical-smart-grid/docs/source/extending/index.rst

    * - Element
      - Role

+   * - :doc:`Reward <rewards>`
+     - Determine the reward signal for each agent, i.e., to which degree they performed correctly.
+Important to extend to encourage new behaviours.

    * - :doc:`Observations <observations>`
      - Describe the current state of the environment to agents.
 Important to extend to provide different observations to agents, change the definition of a state.